22 Low Milk Supply Causes You May Not Know About

 Previous breast surgery

-If you’ve had surgery for breast augmentation, reduction, or to remove cancer tissue, this can potentially lead to a decrease in milk supply if the milk making ducts were damaged.
+If you’ve had surgery for breast augmentation, reduction, or removal of cancer tissue, this can potentially lead to a decrease in milk supply if the milk-making ducts are damaged.
 If you are considering these surgeries and want to breastfeed in the future, make sure your surgeon knows this – there are options for preventing damage.
 BFAR.org is a GREAT resource for breastfeeding after reduction.

 Scheduled feedings

-Feeding on demand can be essential when it comes to having a good milk supply.
-I often work with moms who are on a strict breastfeeding schedule and as soon as they start offering the breast more frequently, they see an increase in supply.
+Feeding on demand can be essential for having a good milk supply.
+I often work with moms who are on a strict breastfeeding schedule, and as soon as they start offering the breast more frequently, they see an increase in supply.

 Postpartum complications

-There are complications that can happen after you have given birth which can lead to a lower milk supply, such as a retained placenta (which can delay your milk from coming in, as your body thinks you still have a baby in there), excessive postpartum bleeding, and anemia.
+Some complications can happen after you have given birth, which can lead to a lower milk supply, such as a retained placenta (which can delay your milk from coming in, as your body thinks you still have a baby in there), excessive postpartum bleeding, and anemia.

 Hormonal, Endocrine or Auto Immune problems

-Certain medical conditions are linked to a lower milk supply, such as PCOS, thyroid problems, or diabetes (specifically Type 2 Diabetes).
-With PCOS, research has shown about 1/3 of women with this condition end up having low milk supply, 1/3 have no problems, and 1/3 actually have an oversupply.
+Certain medical conditions are linked to a lower milk supply, such as PCOS, thyroid problems, or diabetes (precisely Type 2 Diabetes).
+With PCOS, research has shown about 1/3 of women with this condition end up having low milk supply, 1/3 have no problems, and 1/3 have an oversupply.

-If you are struggling with any kind of milk supply problem that does not seem to respond to treatment, it can be valuable to look into underlying conditions.
+If you are struggling with a milk supply problem that does not seem to respond to treatment, it can be valuable to look into underlying conditions.

 Becoming pregnant while breastfeeding

-While many women can successfully breastfeed during pregnancy, it’s not uncommon for the hormonal shifts to cause a decrease in supply.
-Around 20 weeks, your milk will also transition back to colostrum, which some nursing children may not respond to.
+While many women can successfully breastfeed during pregnancy, it’s not uncommon for the hormonal shifts to decrease supply.
+Around 20 weeks, milk will also transition back to colostrum, which some nursing children may not respond to.

 Infrequent pumping or nursing or missing feeding sessions and not pumping in its place